coq/coq/draft-pull-request.md

 # Technical Details

-## Structure of stages and constraints
+## Structure of sizes, stages, and constraints

 There's a giant comment in [`Stages.mli`](https://github.com/ionathanch/coq/blob/dev/kernel/stages.mli) that will be informative.